 Measure the actual fuel consumption rate of a representative sample of vehicles for each vehicle category identified for driving condition.
-Vehicle categories shall be determined conservatively and be based on the fuel type used, the vehicle category, engine model year, power rating, passengers load, auxiliary equipment (e.g. with and without air conditioners) and other relevant factors to distinguish vehicles with different fuel consumption rates.
+Vehicle categories shall be determined conservatively and be based on the fuel type used, the vehicle category, engine model year, power rating, and other relevant factors to distinguish vehicles with different fuel consumption rates.
 The sample vehicles are statistically randomly selected using Taro Yamane's table with a 95% confidence level and a 10% error, detailed in Annex 1.

-Option (2): Top 20 percent of the comparable vehicles used for public/private transportation.
+Option (2): Top 20 percent of the comparable vehicles used for freight transport.